 A lot of us spend our mornings hitting the snooze button over and over on our alarms, turning alarms off in our sleep, or just waking up to be a grumpy, useless mess every morning.
 Wake up lights can’t necessarily make you less of a grump in the morning, but they have a good chance of helping you actually wake up for your alarm and keeping you awake instead of letting you drift back off again.

-- 2 How a Wake Up Light is Used
+- How to Use a Wake Up Light

 |3||Lumie Body Clock|

-Similar to a basic alarm clock, a wake up light has a clock feature which you will set to the tie you want to wake up.
-At that time, the selected alarm sound will go off and wake you up.
+Just like a sound-based alarm clock, a wake up light has a clock feature that you’ll set to the time you want to get up.
+When the time is reached, the selected alarm sound will go off and wake you up.
 Unlike a traditional sound-only alarm, wake up lights will turn on a dim light between 20-40 minutes before your alarm goes off.

-The light gradually gets brighter as your wake up time gets closer, turning your room bright as the late morning by the time you wake up.
+The light gradually gets brighter as your wake up time gets closer, making your room as bright as the late morning by the time you wake up.
 You may even find yourself awake earlier than you intended.

-Wake up lights have a variety of sounds that can be used, many of which are more relaxing and less stressful than a traditional alarm sound.
+Wake up lights have a variety of sound tones that can be used, many of which are more relaxing and less stressful than a traditional alarm sound.
 The blaring siren-type sound is more stressful than it should be, so a calmer sound paired with gradual light increases can work wonders for you in the mornings.